qualityshepherd/brine/posts/southern_coast.md

 **0205 Who Were Those Masked Men** Two masked wrestlers grapple within a 20' circle of salt.
 Nothing exists beyond their contest.
 Cross the circle’s edge, and you become part of the match.
 Break the salt, and **Mërk (yellow skull mask) & Bërg (black bear mask)** will stop immediately, bow to each other, and flee into the wild in separate directions.

-**0206 Hanging Tree** A massive tree stands alone, no growth within 20 feet of its base.
+**0206 Hanging Tree** A massive tree stands alone; nothing grows within twenty feet of its base.
+An audience of crows perches above.
 Hundreds of names etch its trunk—all carved by the same hand, some impossibly ancient.
-A noose dangles from a stout branch.
-The tree breathes a somber song, like wind through hollow bones.
-The names _appear_ after each hanging.
+A noose sways from a low branch.
+The tree breathes a somber song, like wind through hollow bone.
+New names appear after each hanging.
+Its hunger for confession lingers in the air.

 **0207 The Oak** A massive tree with a concealed door that requires a secret knock to enter.
 Inside, a subterranean pub pulses with music.
 A fae string band plays enchanted tunes, while a dozen dancers move to the mesmerizing rhythms.
 A silent bartender with eyes like deep wells watches on.
 Time seems irrelevant here.